yuto1115/tp/docs/index.md

   title: ""
 ---

-# Wanted-List
+# Wanted

 [![CI Status](https://github.com/se-edu/addressbook-level3/workflows/Java%20CI/badge.svg)](https://github.com/se-edu/addressbook-level3/actions)
 [![codecov](https://codecov.io/gh/se-edu/addressbook-level3/branch/master/graph/badge.svg)](https://codecov.io/gh/se-edu/addressbook-level3)

 ![Ui](images/Ui.png)

-**Wanted List is a desktop application for managing your loans.** While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).
+**Wanted is a desktop application for managing your loans.** While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).

-* If you are interested in using Wanted List, head over to the [_Quick Start_ section of the **User Guide**](https://ay2425s2-cs2103t-f11-4.github.io/tp/UserGuide.html).
+* If you are interested in using Wanted, head over to the [_Quick Start_ section of the **User Guide**](https://ay2425s2-cs2103t-f11-4.github.io/tp/UserGuide.html).
-* If you are interested about developing WantedList, the [**Developer Guide**](https://ay2425s2-cs2103t-f11-4.github.io/tp/DeveloperGuide.html) is a good place to start.
+* If you are interested about developing Wanted, the [**Developer Guide**](https://ay2425s2-cs2103t-f11-4.github.io/tp/DeveloperGuide.html) is a good place to start.

 **Acknowledgements**